- To establish and follow a large and dynamic cohort of patients with IP.

 NOAR recruits from a population of around 500,000 (living in both urban and rural areas) which is a large enough population to give us meaningful information about Inflammatory Polyarthritis.

-Participants taking part in NOAR are seen by NOAR nurses at regular intervals, either at home or in a clinic.
+Participants taking part in NOAR are followed by NOAR Researchers at regular intervals.

 Participants recruited from 2013 are being followed for 5 years.